 - Must be different from your last five passwords

-- When prompted to change your password on My T-Mobile or the app, update the password so that you don't get locked out of your account.
+- When prompted to change your password, update the password so that you don't get locked out of your account.

 - If your phone has a compatible biometric scanner (such as Touch ID or Face ID), you can use it on the T-Mobile app so you can sign in securely without having to remember your password.

+Forgot your password?
 No worries!
-Click Forgot Password? on My T-Mobile.com, and follow the prompts to reset it.
+Select Forgot Password? from your T-Mobile account, and follow the prompts to reset it.

 - Two-step verification requires you to pass an additional verification step when signing into your account.

 - There is a 24-hour delay between changing your two-step verification settings, and those settings becoming active.
-During that delay, call 1-800-937-8997 for authentication.
+During that delay, Contact Us for authentication.

-- When Always Require is set to ON, you'll be required to complete a second verification method every time you log in.
+- When Always Required is set to ON, you'll be required to complete a second verification method every time you log in.

 - This requires two-step verification setup.